 Delhi is a somewhat small town located in the state of California.
 With a population of 11,324 people and three constituent neighborhoods, Delhi is the 405th largest community in California.

-Because occupations involving physical labor dominate the local economy, Delhi is generally considered to be a blue-collar town.
-49.59% of the Delhi workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Delhi is a blue-collar town, with 49.42% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Delhi is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Delhi who work in office and administrative support (12.16%), farm management occupations (9.65%), and teaching (6.86%).
+There are especially a lot of people living in Delhi who work in office and administrative support (12.53%), farm management occupations (7.82%), and teaching (6.94%).

 Delhi is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Delhi is an extremely ethnically-diverse town.
 The people who call Delhi home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Delhi, accounting for 75.72% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Delhi residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Delhi include Portuguese, English, Irish, and Assyrian/Chaldean/Syriac.
+People of Hispanic or Latino origin are the most prevalent group in Delhi, accounting for 76.60% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Delhi residents report their race to be White, followed by Asian.
+Important ancestries of people in Delhi include German, English, Irish, and French .

 The most common language spoken in Delhi is Spanish.
 Other important languages spoken here include English and Indic languages.